dclelland/Gong/README.md

 Gong aims to provide a fairly transparent Swift interface to Apple's CoreMIDI library.

-[The files in the `/Sources/Core` directory](/Sources/Core) are unopinionated, simple wrappers around CoreMIDI's C APIs.
+[The files in the `/Sources/Core` directory](/Sources/Core) are simple, unopinionated wrappers around CoreMIDI's C APIs.

 [The files outside of `/Sources/Core`](/Sources) are generally more opinionated, but let you perform common tasks with a minimum of setup.

+More specifically: there is a [global `MIDI` singleton](/Sources/MIDI.swift), which:

+- Creates a `MIDIClient` and subscribes to `MIDINotification` events (e.g., MIDI device connections and disconnections).
+- Creates a `MIDIInput`, connects it to all available `MIDISource` instances and subscribes to `MIDIPacket` events (e.g., MIDI note or control change messages).
+- Creates a `MIDIOutput`, which you can use to send `MIDIPackets` to devices.
+- Implements an observer pattern so classes implementing the `MIDIObserver` protocol can recieve `MIDINotification` and `MIDIPacket` messages.

 If you prefer to write this kind of thing yourself, the CoreMIDI wrapper can be installed independently of the opinionated code.

 An [example project](/Examples/Gong-macOS) is provided to help you get started.